rnystrom/D3Kit/README.md

 * D3Hero <code>has many</code> D3Follower
 * D3Item <code>has one</code> D3Rune

-The class that helps retrieve information from Blizzard's Diablo 3 API is a subclass of [AFNetworking's AFHTTPClient](http://afnetworking.org/Documentation/Classes/AFHTTPClient.html).
-All functionality of <code>AFHTTPClient</code> is available.
+The class <code>D3HTTPClient</code> helps retrieve information from Blizzard's Diablo 3 API is a subclass of [AFNetworking's AFHTTPClient](http://afnetworking.org/Documentation/Classes/AFHTTPClient.html).
+All functionality of <code>D3HTTPClient</code> is available.
 However there are helper methods included with each class to retrieve:

 * Extra information (ie. D3Career call does not fully populate a D3Hero object by nature of the API )
 * Images